Since its release in December 2013, Divi has come a long way and you've surely already read reviews about it.

 And with so many users (over 700,000 at the time of writing) and such a community, the future is assured.

 You will have to be patient: Divi will not be the page builder who will offer the latest innovations before his competitors.

-But as a good challenger, he will always catch up.
+But as a good challenger, it will always catch up.

 However, everything's not perfect.
-Just because you buy Divi doesn't mean your sites will magically appear on the web.
+Just because you buy Divi doesn't mean your websites will magically appear on the web.

 On the contrary, Divi's learning curve is steeper than Elementor's.
 It'll take longer to settle in your mind.

 But when you get the basis… how fun it is!